boykoc/opengov-portals-and-tools/README.md

 ## Charts

+__These charts scroll left to right to view all columns.
+New columns may be added.__

 ### Federal

 Jurisdiction | Policy Name | Policy Tool | Policy Adopted | Portal/Catalogue Launched | Portal/Catalogue Platform | License